 💬 FAQ

 - Where can I find tofu pouches?
-Tofu pouches can be found in most Asian stores, or online.
+We can find tofu pouches in most Asian stores or online.
 The ones I usually get are sold in a packet and contain about 16 pouches.

 - Can I make my own tofu pouches?
-It is possible but it' a long process and requires frying the tofu twice at different temperatures.
+It is possible, but it’s a long process and requires frying the tofu twice at different temperatures.
 I highly recommend buying the prepared tofu pouches instead.

-- How many calories in a piece of inari sushi?
+- How many calories are in a piece of Inari sushi?
 Tofu pouches are pretty low calorie, so one filled inari sushi without topping is approximately 115 calories.

-If you have never tried inari sushi, you should definitely try this recipe!
-It's fun to prepare and makes an amazing weekend dinner!
-The sweet and juicy tofu pouches goes so well with the vinegary rice!
+If you have never tried Inari sushi, you should definitely try this recipe!
+It’s fun to prepare and makes an amazing weekend dinner!
+The sweet and juicy tofu pouches go so well with the vinegary rice!

 Vegan Inari Sushi (4 Ways!)